-As of 2017, 68% of American households (that’s 84.6 million!) own a pet, according to an American Pet Products Association survey.
-Of those 84.6 million homes, 60.2 million own at least one dog.
-It was Dean Koontz who once said, “Once you have had a wonderful dog, a life without one, is a life diminished.”
-It is clear that many families in the U.S. share this sentiment.
+As of 2022, 70% of American households (that’s 90.5 million!) own a pet, according to an American Pet Products Association survey.
+Of those 90.5 million homes, 69 million own at least one dog.
+As Dean Koontz once said, “Once you have had a wonderful dog, a life without one, is a life diminished,” and it’s no surprise that many families in the U.S. share this sentiment.

-Owning a dog not only comes with its share of laughter and love, it also comes with several newfound responsibilities.
+Owning a dog not only comes with its share of laughter and love, but with several newfound responsibilities as well.
 Some of these responsibilities include: